 - Make sure that any paid social promotions that are running make sense and will not be considered in poor taste or tone-deaf.
-Don’t be the brand running its ads on Instagram among a stream of black squares (We saw a lot of this during the Tuesday blackout.)
+Don’t be the brand running its ads on Instagram among a stream of black squares.
 Pausing all social ads for brands and clients is a smart strategy.
 When promotions do go back on, carefully consider the language, tone, and visuals in those, too.

-- If brands do wish to share on social media related to current news and protests, whether it is pledging their support or sharing a response or statement, they should do so in a way that is honest to who they are, is not pandering and is meaningful.
-People are looking for brands to invest in long-term change, and brands need to know that if they say they are committed to helping end racism, they need to show it through meaningful action moving forward.
+- If brands do wish to share on social media related to current news, whether it is pledging their support or sharing a response or statement, they should do so in a way that is honest to who they are, is not pandering and is meaningful.
+People are looking for brands to invest in long-term change, and brands need to know that if they say they are committed to a cause, such as ending racism, that they need to show it through meaningful action moving forward.
 They are and will be held accountable to what is said on social right now.
 Companies should also be prepared to proactively respond to and address any criticism or questions they receive upon sharing—and again actively listen and learn from this feedback and the interactions

 Our team has had numerous conversations with clients recently about not scheduling social posts ahead and carefully considering planned social posts to be sure the outreach is appropriate.
 In PR, we often value longer-term planning, but now is a time to slow down, think, listen, and take social media day by day, being mindful when sharing content.
 There is still a lot to learn about effectively communicating around issues of racism and racial inequality, and we can all take this time to reflect on how to do so more thoughtfully and intentionally.

-What has guided your social sharing this week?
+What has guided your social sharing recently?
 Have you seen brands who have responded well on social—or any who could have done better?
 Please share your thoughts.